Do You Have a Win at all Costs Culture?

 • Culture in Sports

 Remember the doping scandal in international cycling?
-Of the cyclists who finished on the podium during the time Lance Armstrong won the Tour de France from 1999 to 2005, there was only one rider who was not implicated in the scandal.
-Doping had become part of the cycling culture.
+During the years Lance Armstrong won the Tour de France — from 1999 to 2005 — only one cyclist who finished on the podium was not later implicated in the scandal.
+Doping wasn’t an exception; it had become embedded in the culture of the sport.

-In fact, according to a recent New York Times article, “this sport was nearly consumed by doping.
+As The New York Times observed, “this sport was nearly consumed by doping.
 In the 1980s and 1990s and deep into this century, one champion after another fell away.”
-Eventually Lance Armstrong faced the consequences: he was barred for life from competing and stripped of his seven titles.
+What was once rationalized as necessary to compete ultimately hollowed out the sport itself.
+The reckoning came eventually.
+Lance Armstrong was banned for life and stripped of all seven titles — a stark reminder that when culture normalizes unethical behavior, even the biggest winners pay the consequences.

 • Culture in Business

-Rep. Peter DeFazio, D-Oregon, chairman of the House Transportation Committee, said the documents detail “some of the earliest and most fundamental errors in the decisions that went into the fatally flawed aircraft.”
-He and others have accused the company of putting profit over safety.
+As Rep. Peter DeFazio, D-Oregon, chairman of the House Transportation Committee, noted, these documents outline “some of the earliest and most fundamental errors in the decisions that went into the fatally flawed aircraft.”
+Critics argue that the company prioritized profit over safety, a stark reminder that when culture rewards shortcuts and suppresses dissent, the consequences can be catastrophic.

 The Bottom Line